hifiberry/hifiberry-dsp/doc/restapi.md

 1. When using a metadata key as the address, the system will look up the key in the metadata and extract the base address from it.
 2. The offset parameter is useful when you have multiple filters starting at a base address.
 For example, with offset=1, the filter will be written 5 memory cells after the base address.
 3. Filter coefficients are automatically normalized to ensure a0 = 1.0 before being written to the DSP.
+4. The sample rate is important for calculating the correct filter coefficients.
+Specify it explicitly when you know your system is running at a non-standard rate.

 ### Register Access API